dladams/dunececalib/doc/procedure.md

 The example configuration shows how to plot or save these histograms.

-At the end of the job, *channel summary* histograms are created from the summary histograms with one entry for each channel or a distribution over channels.
+At the end of the job, *channel summary* histograms are created from the summary histograms with one entry for each channel.
+There is also the option to histogram the distribution over channels.
 Of greatest interest here, is the area channel summary which holds the mean and RMS of the area for each channel.
 Similar histograms are constructed for the fitted height and shaping time.